ariz05/mindtickleautomation/README.md

 #### **Execution without using maven maven commands -**
-    1. If userDto choose to execute the project without maven, it can certainly be done by right clicking on the TestNg.xml file under project root directory.
+    1. If user choose to execute the project without maven, it can certainly be done by right clicking on the TestNg.xml file under project root directory.
     2. Click on 'Run TestNg.xml'
-    3. All that you need to ensure before running is the configuration of the TestNg.xml file for the following parameters - > browser = chrome (current state)